 The Florida DOC maintains that they are censoring PLN for safety and security reasons.
 The appellate court found this censorship justified related to certain advertisements in PLN including ads for pen pal services, businesses that purchase postage stamps, and third-party phone services.

 We know there is no real safety and security justification for censoring PLN.
 It's an educational publication that helps many prisoners gain legal knowledge and fight back against injustices.
 PLN is, however, a threat to the institution of prisons in the United $tates.
 Prison Legal News fights for prisoners' rights and exposes injustices around the country.
 This is counter to the interests of a system that is focused on social control.

 This PLN lawsuit sets a very bad precedent for others fighting censorship as the 11th U.S. Circuit Court of Appeals decision stands.
 Fortunately it should not directly impact ULK as we don't run these third-party ads.
 Though Florida did censor ULK 62 for "stamp program advertisement."
-While we do accept stamps as donations or to trade for literature, we run no stamp programs.
+While we do accept stamps as donations, we run no stamp programs.
 This goes to show that when there is no justification for censorship, the prisons will just make up things not even in the publication.

 Any ruling upholding censorship in prisons is a bad one.
-This ruling further exposes the reality that there are no rights under capitalism, only power struggles.
+This ruling further exposes the reality that there are no rights, only power struggles.
 The First Amendment only protects speech for those privileged enough to buy that protection.